Riiyansh/ID-Card-Sequirity/README.md

 <img width="1502" alt="Screenshot 2025-05-02 at 10 28 19 AM" src="https://github.com/user-attachments/assets/8a00447a-d693-476c-8c29-297f803d0195" />

-This project is designed to detect tampering of ID cards using computer vision techniques.
-It helps organizations verify the authenticity of PAN cards provided by employees, customers, or any other individuals.
-The project achieves this by calculating the structural similarity between an original PAN card and a user-provided PAN card image.
+This project is designed to detect tampering of documents using computer vision techniques.
+It helps organizations verify the authenticity of documents provided by employees, customers, or any other individuals.
+The project achieves this by calculating the structural similarity between an original document and a user-provided document image.

 ## Project Workflow

 1. **Image Loading and Preprocessing:**
-   - The original PAN card image and the user-provided PAN card image are loaded.
+   - The original document image and the user-provided document image are loaded.
    - Images are resized and formatted to ensure consistency in comparison.

 2. **Structural Similarity Index (SSIM):**